taiwo2/ror-social-scaffold/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Scaffold for social media app with Ruby on Rails
+# Scaffold for social media website with Ruby on Rails

 > This repository  includes initial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.
 >  The project works similar like any social media website where a user can accept or decline a friend request and they can also send or receive a friend request.